Salty-Shio/learning-go/notes.md

 }
 ```

-If the package name is not called main, this is not a requirement for your package to have.
+If the package name is not called main, this is not a requirement for the package to have.

-To import a package you can use the `import` keyword followed by the package name in quotes.
+To import a package we can use the `import` keyword followed by the package name in quotes.

 ```go
 import "fmt"
 ```

-This will now cause issue because `Go` _does not let you import a module without using it_.
+This will now cause issue because `Go` _does not let us import a module without using it_.
 To complete our program we can now use the print function in `Go` to print out **Hello World** to the console.

 ```go
 fmt.Println("Hello, World!")